 Making a New Year’s resolution because it is the done or expected thing is absolutely pointless unless you REALLY want to change something in your life.
 Thinking a resolution through is key, so I thought I would share some of my thoughts on how to do this and more importantly how to stick to them.

 1. Plan.
-Allow yourself the time to think about what you actually want out of 2019.
+Allow yourself the time to think about what you actually want out of the new year.
 Don’t just make a flippant decision, think it through.
 This will help you decide what changes you really want to see in your life and not just ones that scratch the surface.

 2. Be realistic.
 So many people set themselves up for failure because their resolutions are just unrealistic.
 The second you realise that it will be harder than you originally thought, you will lose all motivation and interest.

 3. How?
-Once you have decided what you want to change think about how you are going to make it happen.
+Once you’ve decided what you want to change, think about how you are going to make it happen.
 If you want to get fitter, work out what days you can fit training in around work and personal commitments.
 If you want to be more productive at work in order to finish earlier, work out how you can do this.
 Achievable targets will keep you motivated.

 5. Stay motivated.
 Whatever you have decided to do, there will be temptations along the way and some days you will just wonder if it’s worth all the effort.
 Remind yourself why you set the resolution and do whatever it takes to stay motivated.
 Get your family and friends involved and don’t forget to reward yourself whenever you take a step forward.